wdlingit/maccu/DB_from_DEE2.md

 2. To collect count data associated with SRR's from the DEE2 database, we collected SRR accessions (i) under SRS accessions collected in step1, (ii) with `experiment_library_strategy` of `RNA-Seq`, and (iii) `experiment_library_selection` with `cDNA`, `RANDOM`, `PolyA`, or `Oligo-dT`.
 3. Save SRR-SRS mapping (two columns) into a tab-delimited text file.

-Download the count file and use the perl-oneliner command like the following example to extract and aggregate read counts into biological replicates, i.e., SRS accessions.
+Download the count file and use the perl oneliner command like the following example to extract and aggregate read counts into biological replicates, i.e., SRS accessions.
 ```
 wdlin@login02:SOMEWHERE/ath$ head ath_SRR_20240529.txt
 DRR008476       DRS007600